USC Marshall School of Business

 Marshall’s professors draw upon a variety of teaching methods.
 The school notes that professors use case discussions, student presentations and team projects more frequently than lecture-based learning.
 To help students get to know each other better, Marshall divides its incoming class into three “cores” that take all of their required courses together.
 Each core is further broken down into teams of five to six students that complete group projects together; students are assigned to different teams in the fall and spring semesters.

-The second year of the MBA program is comprised entirely of elective courses, with students taking a total of nine electives over the two semesters.
+The second year of the MBA program is comprised entirely of elective courses and students should have 30 elective credits left after completing 7.5 in their first year.
 Each year, students can choose from a menu of nearly 100 elective offerings.
+They may also design their own cross-functional, individualized program of study or develop an independent study project to earn credits.
 Second-year students may also cross-register for courses at other USC schools and departments, applying up to nine credit units of non-Marshall courses towards their MBA degree.
-To help students further tailor their studies towards their desired career paths, Marshall has designed 16 concentrations and 11 certificate programs.
+As of Spring 2020, Marshall’s entire full-time MBA Program is STEM certified.

 Other MBA Degree Options

-Along with its full-time MBA program, Marshall offers a three-year, part-time MBA for Professionals and Managers at either its main campus in Los Angeles or its Orange County Center in Irvine.
-The school also has a two-year Executive MBA program and a one-year Accelerated International MBA for Experienced Professionals, as well as a two-year Global Executive MBA program in collaboration with the Antai College of Economics and Management at Shanghai Jiao Tong University.
+Along with its full-time MBA program, Marshall offers a three-year, part-time MBA for Professionals and Managers at its main campus in Los Angeles.
+The school also has a two-year Executive MBA program, a three-year part-time MBA for fully employed professionals, a one-year Accelerated MBA for mid-career professionals, as well as a flexible, 21-month Online MBA.

 Degree Offerings at Marshall